 • Highly specialised tutors (exam prep, advanced business French): SGD 70+ per hour possible on premium platforms.

 Rates vary by platform, student demand, and reputation, but these figures reflect current industry standards for French teachers working from Singapore.
+For insights into setting your own rates and freelance opportunities, check out our guide on being a freelance French teacher.

 Popular Platforms Used by Tutors in Singapore